cicsdev/cics-java-liberty-springboot-jdbc/blog/blog.md

     }
 }
 ```
-Conversely, you could use Spring's `JndiDataSourceLookup` class and call `JndiDataSourceLookup.getDataSource(String jndi)` to achieve the same result.
+You could also use Spring's `JndiDataSourceLookup` class, calling `JndiDataSourceLookup.getDataSource(String jndi)` to achieve the same result.

-> **Note:** If your application needs to access multiple data sources then......
+> **Note:** If your application needs to access multiple data sources then the DataSource bean technique is very useful.
 A working example for this technique is provided in the CICSDev git repository[cics-java-liberty-springboot-jdbc-multi](https://github.com/cicsdev/cics-java-liberty-springboot-jdbc-multi).

 ## Step 4.
 Add transaction support